Neta Snook Southern: Amelia Earhart

 "I’ll never forget the day she and her father came to the field.
 I liked her on sight."

 On January 3, 1921, Amelia Earhart, along with her father, walked onto the airfield and asked Neta, "I want to fly.
-Will you teach me?"
+Will you teach me?".
 The agreement struck between Amelia and her parents was that only a woman pilot would teach her to fly.
 "For $1 in Liberty bonds per minute in the air, Neta Snook taught Amelia Earhart to fly, but above that, they became friends."
 The first five hours in the air were paid for by Earhart but the next 15 were entirely unpaid as Snook took her new pilot up in the Kinner Airster that Amelia had purchased.

 At first, her pupil was not the best flyer.
 Earhart stalled the Airster while trying to clear a grove of eucalyptus trees on takeoff.
-Snook thought to herself, "Perhaps I had misjudged her abilities."
+Snook thought to herself, "Perhaps I had misjudged her abilities".
 However, their friendship held sway and that crash was soon forgotten.
 They flew together for over a year.
 Snook became close with the entire Earhart family, and often spent time at the family home.

 Later years

 Neta Snook became the first woman to enter a men's air race at the Los Angeles Speedway in February 1921, finishing fifth and telling the media, "I'm going to fly as cleverly, as audaciously, as thrillingly as any man aviator in the world."
 After Earhart disappeared during her famous flight in 1937, Snook began lecturing and speaking about her career in aviation and, later, wrote her autobiography, I Taught Amelia To Fly.
 In 1977, Neta flew for the first time in decades, when she was invited to pilot a replica of Charles Lindbergh's Spirit of St. Louis.
 In 1981, she was acknowledged as the oldest woman pilot in the United States.
 One year after her death, Neta Snook Southern was inducted into the Iowa Aviation Hall of Fame.

 Personal life

 At the age of 25, Snook married William Southern in 1922, became pregnant and gave up flying, selling her business.
 Not much was heard about Neta Snook Southern in the years following her retirement.
-Snook died at age 95 on March 23, 1991, at her adobe home, built by Neta and William, in Los Gatos, California.
+Snook died at age 95 on March 23, 1991, at her adobe home, built by Neta and William in Los Gatos, California.

-Neta had a son, William Curtiss Southern (12 November 1922, Iowa to 17 March 1997, Amador County, California), who had a wife Nadine.
+Neta had a son, William Curtiss Southern (12 November 1922, Iowa - 17 March 1997, Amador County, California), who had a wife Nadine.
 Neta was survived by a sister, two grandchildren, nine great-grandchildren and a great-great grandchild.